 Farming has been in my family forever.
 Okay, not forever, but I’m a fifth-generation farm girl.
 I was a Future Farmers of America sweetheart and raised hogs in high school.
 In 4-H, I showed dogs, bunnies, horses, and eventually pigs.
 I learned to sew as well, but was never good at stuff that required patience.
 Truth is, I’m a tomboy.
-I’d much rather be out washing hogs than sewing in a school room.
+I’d much rather be out washing pigs than sewing in a school room.
 I left the University Nevada-Reno two classes short of graduation because I’d just gotten married and wanted to be a wife more than I wanted an English degree.
-Plus, I didn’t think I needed a diploma to become a writer.
+Plus, I didn’t think I needed a diploma to be a writer.
 Oh, the arrogance of youth.

 The hardest things in life have been the best things.
 All seven of my pregnancies were hard, but this gave us beautiful babies.
 Working on our farm is hard, but it has granted the perspective that life really can and should be a labor of love.
 Every year, after harvest, my grandpa, a peach farmer, used to say the same thing, “We can live again!”